a11ywatch/a11ywatch-examples/with-jest/README.md

 # with-jest

-Jest example using A11yWatch to perform test
+Jest example using A11yWatch to perform test.

+The example uses the A11yWatch sidecar to launch the instance locally.

 ## Getting Started